thomasenanney/HEBDev2ChallengeAPI/README.md

 # HEB Developer 2 Challenge API

 This project was created to satisfy the backend requirements of the challenge issued by HEB for Developer 2s.
+This project creates a Java API to perform CRUD operations on a database of grocery Items.
+The specific operations available are: CreateItem, CreateItems, DeleteItem, FindAllItems, FindItemsByString and UpdateItem.

 ## Getting Started